Thinking of applying to NUS dentistry in Singapore, yet completely clueless about the application process?

 - You're given money by the principal to buy a printer for the school.
 However, your friend has a brand new printer and is selling it at a cheaper price.
 Will you buy it from your friend and why?

 - You're volunteering to give out food at a community event.
 There are a lot of people in the queue, and you are supposed to give the food to neighbourhood residents only.
 However you have some extra left, and see some foreign workers in the queue - what will you do?

 "Why dentistry?" - You may be asking yourself this, and it's also a potential interview question.

 If you were like me and completely clueless as to what being a dentist entailed, get in touch with dentists in either the private or public sector!
-Most of them are happy to arrange for job shadowing opportunities (and we can try to help set you up too).
+Most of them are happy to arrange for job shadowing opportunities.

 I also suggest heading down to the friendly neighbourhood dentist that you've been seeing since you were a child - take the opportunity to observe his work, as well as ask a couple of questions!

 These experiences will definitely help you to make your final decision, and are crucial to talk about at your interviews.
 You may also choose to do part-time dental assistantships at the clinic, earning some extra pocket money during this long post A-level break.

 The NUS Faculty of dentistry also allows prospective applicants to apply for job shadowing within the faculty - you can sign up for it at this link here.

 As dentistry is a highly skilled profession which you'll spend a long time in as a career, it's important to know from the start exactly what you're signing yourself up for.

 Curious to know what's in store for you over the 4 years to come in dental school?